AllenInstitute/scrattch.taxonomy/schema/aligned_schema.md

 # Proposed integrated schema

 ## Data

 This includes anything critical for understanding the cell by gene matrix and to link it with other components.
-This includes data (raw and processed), gene information, and cell identifiers.
+This includes data (raw and processed), gene information, and cell identifiers.  **Ideally a schema for this will be defined through other BICAN groups, and can be adopted here.**

 #### X

 The `X` component contains logCPM normalized expression data (cell x gene).

 #### layers

-The `layers` component contains the count matrix (cell x gene). (**Optional**)
+The `layers` component contains the count matrix (cell x gene).

-* `counts`: The count matrix from which `X` was derived.
+* `counts` :fire::fire::fire: : The count matrix from which `X` was derived in **AIT**.
+Called `raw.x` in **CELLxGENE**.
+We should convert `counts` to `raw.x`.

+#### obs

+The `obs` component contains cell level metadata.

+* `cell_label` :fire::fire::fire: : ID corresponding to each individual cell.
+This ID MUST be included in the **data** and in every other location to refer to the data (e.g., metadata and annotations).
+This is also called `cell_id`, `sample_id`, and `sample_name` in various places.
+We should align on a single term.

+#### var

+The `var` component contains gene level information.

+* `gene` :fire::fire::fire: : A vector of gene symbols.
+Broadly useful in the community for defining genes but occasionally problematic; called `gene_symbol` in **BKP**.
+More generally, some alignment is needed about whether these or the `ensembl_id` are used for the gene identifier column (CELLxGENE uses a very specific version of `ensembl_id` for the INDEX).
+* `ensembl_id` :fire::fire::fire: : A vector of corresponding Ensembl IDs for each gene symbol.
+This is required for disambiguation of gene symbols; called `gene_identifier` in **BKP**.
+This is optional for **AIT** (but maybe it sholdn't be?).
+* `biotype`: biotype from the gtf file (e.g., protein_coding); used in BKP and BICAN for filtering of genes (but optional elsewhere)
+* `name`: Longer gene name from the gtf file; used in BKP
+* `[additional gene info]`: Optional uncontrolled gene info; could include gene length, Genecode IDs, NCBI identifiers, etc.

+#### uns

+The `uns` component contains more general information and fields with formatting incompatible with the above components.

+* `dataset_metadata` :fire::fire::fire: : TBD information about the data set itself.
+A standard on this is not established (as far as I know?) but could include some combination of these pieces of information recorded for **Annotations** below: description, dataset_url, title, dataset_doi, author_list, author_name, author_contact, orcid, etc.

+## Assigned metadata

+This includes cell-level metadata that is assigned at some point in the process between when a cell goes from the donor to a value in the data, and (in theory) can be ENTIRELY captured by values in Allen Institute, BICAN, or related standardized pipelines.
+It includes things like donor metadata, experimental protocols, dissection information, RNA QC metrics, and sequencing metadata.  **Ideally a schema for this will be defined through other BICAN groups, and can be adopted here.**

+#### obs

+The `obs` component contains cell level metadata.

+* `cell_label`: ID corresponding to each individual cell.
+See above.
+* `cluster`
+* `brain_region`
+* `species`
+* `age`
+* `[additional cell ID columns]`: Optional additional IDs per cell.
+They are not used for taxonomy efforts.
+This could include things like IDs for RNA wells, barcodes, or other tracking IDs used for data processing.

+## Analysis

 #### obsm

 The `obsm` component contains all dimensionality reductions of the taxonomy (cell x dim).

-* `umap`: 2-dimensional representation of cells.
+For all fields listed below, columns are of the format '[FIELD]_#' where # is 1, 2, 3, etc..

+* `umap` :fire::fire::fire: : 2 (or more)-dimensional representation of cells in **AIT**.
+Must be of the form `X_[...]` for use with **CELLxGENE**.
+Only the first two dimensions are used for AIT and CELLxGENE, but 3 dimensions can be used for cirrocumulus.
+* `pca`: Additional terms for embedding multi-dimensional principal components and latent spaces
+* `scVI`: Additional terms for embedding multi-dimensional principal components and latent spaces

 #### obs